 Each commissioned production team will work with The Someday Stories team, who will manage and executive produce the series.

-Each production will have a contracted budget of $10,000 for documentary, and $15,000 for a scripted drama, which will be provided to the production teams in instalments to finance their films from pre-production to final cut.
+Each production will have a contracted budget of $15,000 for documentary, and $20,000 for a scripted drama, which will be provided to the production teams in five instalments to finance their films from pre-production to final cut and online release.

 The production budget;

 - is expected to include payment for everyone involved in making the film (including those in key roles such as Producer, Director, Producer/Director, Co-Producer and/or Writer).